Caffeinated Press is ceasing operations as of Dec. 31, 2019.

-The Editorial Committee of Caffeinated Press serves triple duty: All members vote whether to accept blinded queries for long-form pitches and they offer developmental and line editing for manuscripts in progress; additionally, some members edit our quarterly literary journal, The 3288 Review, or assist with Brewed Awakenings, our annual house anthology, as noted below.
+The Editorial Committee of Caffeinated Press performs developmental and line editing for manuscripts in progress; additionally, some members edit our literary journal, The 3288 Review, or assist with Brewed Awakenings, our annual house anthology, as noted below.

 Our editors all work under contract — we do not offer full- or part-time W2 employment — on either a per-project fixed fee or as a percent of revenue for a specific long-form project.
 Because we’re a small press, the volume of work and the timing of revenue precludes us from being a significant source of income for our editors.
 We welcome inquires from people local to the Grand Rapids market who may be interested in joining the team.
 Please use the Contact Us form to inquire.